What Is HTTPS? (And the Difference Between HTTP and HTTPS)

 Ask David, a small business owner of an ecommerce company, about how to improve profit margins and he’ll have all the answers.
 Ask him about Hypertext Transfer Protocol Secure, better known as HTTPS, and he’ll have one response: Just what is HTTPS, exactly?

 HTTPS is a network protocol standard.
 It encrypts data, like your credit card information, and ensures its safe transfer, like to an ecommerce store, across a secure connection.
-Without HTTPS, which appears as a padlock in browsers, your information is visible and vulnerable to hackers.
+Without it, which appears as a padlock in browsers, your information is visible and vulnerable to hackers.